Capital's healthcare hub to get makeover

 Better roads, drainage and transport planned

-Yothi neighbourhood, which is known as the capital city's healthcare hub due to its high concentration of medical facilities, is set to undergo a significant redevelopment.
+Bangkok's Yothi neighbourhood, which is known as the capital city's healthcare hub due to its high concentration of medical facilities, is set to undergo a significant redevelopment to make it more "friendly" -- both for locals and long-term residents -- under the Yothi Medical Innovation District (YMID) initiative.

 The neighbourhood in Ratchathewi district -- which is centred around the one-kilometre long Yothi Alley that connects Rama VI and Phaya Thai roads -- is home to over a dozen major hospitals, specialised healthcare service providers, medical colleges and research centres with more than 11,000 medical personnel and staff.